videojs/generator-videojs-plugin/docs/standards.md

 Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command.

 _`videojs-standard` assumes all code it evaluates is written in ES6.
-Therefore, it ignores build artifacts and `scripts/`, which are written in ES5._
+Therefore, it ignores build artifacts, which are written in ES5._

 ## Testing